 CRITERIA JORC CODE EXPLANATION COMMENTARY Whether sample compositing has been applied.
 Results released in this announcement that refer to diamond drilling are not subject to compositing.
-The results that refer to RC drilling are all 4m composites.
-One metre splits will be sent in from significant zones.
+The results that refer to RC drilling are all one metre splits, not four metre composites.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-From recent IP work completed at Prospect 117, a new interpretation of the orientation of the mineralisation was suggested.
-The orientation of the drilling, while not perpendicular to the mineralisation, is thought to not have introduced significant bias to the sampling.
-No sampling bias was introduced in the drilling at Prospect 128.
+The main feeder zone that the majority of these results refers to trends in a NNW direction.
+The RC results reported in the announcement are drilling at an angle to the structure and may have introduced some bias in the sampling.
+Results from east of the structure are not thought to have any bias introduced as the zone is trending perpendicular to the drilling in that zone.
+The diamond drilling was drilled perpendicular to the structure and is thought to have not introduced any sampling bias, with the zones thought to be close to true thickness for that location.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 See above.
 Sample security The measures taken to ensure sample security.
 All samples are collected by GPR staff and put into numbered calico bags, which are immediately tied and placed in larger polyweave bags with other samples.
 These polyweave bags are tied and secured, and are then sent with a consignment notice direct to ALS in Phnom Penh using Geopacific staff.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
 QAQC data is monitored on a batch-by-batch basis.
 An audit of the database by a geochemical consultant has shown that the current procedures are adequate.